How to speed up your WordPress site (27 easy ways that actually work)

 Is there a free WordPress speed optimization plugin?

 Yes.
-WP-Optimize has a free version that includes caching, database cleanup, and basic image optimization features.
+WP-Optimize has a free version that includes caching, database clean-up, and basic image optimisation, making it a great starting point for improving your site speed.

 How often should I perform speed checks on my WordPress site?

-Ideally, run a performance check every month or after major updates.
-Tools like GTmetrix and PageSpeed Insights make this quick and easy.
+It’s a good idea to run a performance check once a month, or after any major updates or changes.
+Tools like GTmetrix and PageSpeed Insights make it quick and easy to keep an eye on your site speed.

 About the author